mayooear/gpt4-pdf-chatbot-langchain/README.md

 # Ask Ananda Library - A RAG ChatGPT Chatbot for Your PDF Files

 Build a chatGPT chatbot for multiple Large PDF files.
+Optionally generate the PDF fileset from a Wordpress database.
 Allow users to share the best answers they get with each other through a social, sharing interface.

 Tech stack used includes LangChain, Pinecone, Typescript, Openai, Next.js, Google Firestore, and Python.
 LangChain is a framework that makes it easier to build scalable AI/LLM apps and chatbots.
 Pinecone is a vectorstore for storing embeddings and your PDF in text to later retrieve similar docs.